klonghini/data550-final-project/README.md

   - Navigate to the main project folder, "final-project", and set it as your working directory.

 Instructions for building the Docker image
+  Option #1:
-- Navigate to the image on DockerHub: https://hub.docker.com/r/klonghini/data-550-final-project
+- To access the image on Dockerhub, navigate to: https://hub.docker.com/r/klonghini/data-550-final-project
 - Run `docker pull klonghini/data-550-final-project` in the terminal (from the command line).

+  Option #2:
-- To build the image locally, run `docker build -t data-550-final-project .` in the terminal (from the command line).
+- To build the image locally, run `docker build -t klonghini/data-550-final-project .` in the terminal (from the command line).
-- To run the image interactively, run `docker run -it data-550-final-project bash` in the terminal (from the command line).
+- To run the image interactively, run `docker run -it klonghini/data-550-final-project bash` in the terminal (from the command line).

 Instructions for running the automated version of the image
 - On Mac OS, run `make mac-linux/report/final_report.html` in the terminal (from the command line).
 - On Windows OS, run `make windows/report/final_report.html` in the terminal (from the command line).
 - The final report will build.
-Once the process completes, navigate to the "report" folder to locate the final_report.html.
+Once the process completes, navigate to the local "report" folder to locate the final_report.html.